the-road-to-learn-react/the-road-to-learn-react/README.md

 [![Slack](https://slack-the-road-to-learn-react.wieruch.com/badge.svg)](https://slack-the-road-to-learn-react.wieruch.com/)

-The official repository for [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
-In addition, here you can find the [Source Code](https://github.com/the-road-to-learn-react/hackernews-client) and [Complete Course](https://roadtoreact.com/).
-If you want to leave a review, you can do it on [Amazon](https://www.amazon.com/dp/B077HJFCQX?tag=21moves-20) or [Goodreads](https://www.goodreads.com/book/show/37503118-the-road-to-learn-react).
-This book is hosted on [Leanpub](https://leanpub.com/the-road-to-learn-react) as well.
+Official repository for [The Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
+If you want to leave a review, please do it on [Amazon](https://www.amazon.com/dp/B077HJFCQX?tag=21moves-20) or [Goodreads](https://www.goodreads.com/book/show/37503118-the-road-to-learn-react).

 ## Translations of the book into Leanpub